aymenfurter/azure-chat-with-your-photos-demo/README.md

 ### CAUTION
 - This repository is still in early development.
 - Your photos are currently stored in a public Azure Blob Storage container.
 Please do not upload any sensitive data.
 - This repository uses LLaVA which is a research project.
-Conducting thorough due diligence to determine its suitability for your project.
+Conduct thorough due diligence to determine its suitability for your project.

 ## Setup procedure
 1. Clone the repository and navigate to the project root